Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry

 Types of pearls

-Even though they are made in a lab, cultured pearls are still one-of-a-kind because the pearl farmer can't control what each oyster or mussel will make (only 5% of a harvest will be the best quality).
+This is due to the fact that the pearl farmer is unable to control what each oyster or mussel will produce (just 5% of a harvest will be of the highest grade).

 5 Different Types Of Pearls